Prostanoids: Prostaglandins, Prostacyclins

 The high levels of prostanoids found in inflammation are presumed to be due to the recruitment of leukocytes and the induction of COX-2 (COX-1 appears to have a minor role only), which then produces the pro-inflammatory prostanoids mainly in various tissues.
 This explains the interest in COX-2 inhibitors for treating arthritis and other chronic inflammatory diseases and the role of non-steroidal drugs, such as aspirin, in reducing the symptoms of fever.
 Simplistically, it is believed that COX-2 is pro-inflammatory in the early stages of inflammation, but it is beneficial at later stages by generating anti-inflammatory prostanoids, while prostanoids derived from COX-1 may sustain the inflammatory response.
 In the brain, COX-2 in neurons has been implicated in the progression of Alzheimer's disease.

-Structural formula for 15-deoxy-PGJ2 and cysteine adductPGJ2 with Δ12-PGJ2 and the short-lived 15-deoxy-Δ12,14-PGJ2 (15d-PGJ2), the cyclopentenone-containing J‑series of prostaglandins produced by non-enzymatic dehydration of PGD2, are now well established as anti-inflammatory regulators, which are ligands for PPARγ as discussed briefly above, although they activate the DP2 receptor as well, while PGA2 produced enzymatically must be considered in this context.
+Structural formula for 15-deoxy-PGJ2 and cysteine adductPGJ2 with Δ12-PGJ2 and the short-lived 15-deoxy-Δ12,14-PGJ2 (15d-PGJ2), the cyclopentenone-containing J‑series of prostaglandins produced by non-enzymatic dehydration of PGD2, are now well established as anti-inflammatory regulators, which are ligands for PPARγ as discussed briefly above, although they bind to the DP2 receptor as well, while PGA2 produced enzymatically must be considered in this context.
 15d-PGJ2 enters cells and binds to PPARγ, causing it to form heterodimers with retinoid X receptor alpha (RXRα), which bind to particular DNA sequences and thereby express target genes that concern lipid metabolism, inflammatory responses and immunity.
 Fatty acid binding proteins (FABP3 and FABP5) may modulate how it signals in the brain.
-The J‑series of prostaglandins are involved in the immune response as they are produced in antigen-presenting cells such as T lymphocytes, and 15d-PGJ2 affects the resolution of the inflammatory response by inducing apoptotic cell death of macrophages.
+The J‑series of prostaglandins influence the immune response as they are produced in antigen-presenting cells such as T lymphocytes, and 15d‑PGJ2 affects the resolution of the inflammatory response by inducing apoptotic cell death of macrophages.

 PGA2 and PGJ2 promote the resolution of chronic inflammation associated with bacterial, parasitic and viral infections, as for example, with the last, they repress viral protein synthesis, alter viral protein glycosylation, and inhibit virus transmission.

 Cardiovascular effects: Two prostanoids have opposing functions in the maintenance of vascular homeostasis, i.e., thromboxane TXA2 and prostacyclin PGI2, although other prostaglandins, including PGE2 and PGD2 are relevant.
-TXA2 is synthesised mainly in platelets (which express only COX-1), production being enhanced during platelet activation, and acting via the thromboxane receptors TPα and TPβ, it induces an increase in intracellular calcium and protein kinase C activity and thereby promotes platelet aggregation, vasoconstriction and smooth muscle proliferation, even though it has a half-life of only 20-30 seconds.
+TXA2 is synthesised mainly in platelets (which express only COX-1), production being enhanced during platelet activation, and acting via the thromboxane receptors TPα and TPβ, it induces an increase in intracellular calcium and protein kinase C and thereby promotes platelet aggregation, vasoconstriction and smooth muscle proliferation, even though it has a half-life of only 20-30 seconds.
 This is part of a repair mechanism for wound healing, including damaged vessel walls, and via TP receptor signalling, it is responsible for timely tissue regeneration.
 On the other hand, when the damage is too great, blood clots can result with the potential to cause strokes or heart attacks.
 TXA2 is believed to induce angiogenesis and/or lymphangiogenesis through greater production of growth factors and cytokines, while the thromboxane metabolite 12‑HHT is required for skin regeneration.

-Opposing effects of thromboxane and prostacyclin.In contrast, PGI2 is the main product of macro-vascular endothelial cells via COX-2.
-It is produced as required, with a half-life of only about 42 seconds, and it exerts its effects as a potent vasodilator locally mainly through the IP receptor but also through the cytosolic nuclear receptor PPARβ.
+In contrast, PGI2 is the main product of macro-vascular endothelial cells via COX-2.
+It is produced as required, with a half-life of only about 42 seconds, and it is a potent vasodilator locally mainly through the IP receptor but also through the cytosolic nuclear receptor PPARβ.
 By inhibiting platelet aggregation and smooth muscle cell proliferation, it contributes substantially to myocardial protection.
 Both TXA2 and PGI2 are therefore crucial mediators of pathological vascular events that include thrombosis and atherogenesis, and it is evident that the correct balance between the two prostanoids is necessary for good cardiovascular health.
 The ratio of TXA2:PGI2 seems to be a better indicator than the absolute amounts of these mediators produced in vivo.

-Reproductive system: Prostaglandins produced both by COX-1 and COX-2 are involved in many aspects of reproduction in females, from ovulation and fertilization through to labour, with synthesis in the foetus and in the placenta as well as in other reproductive tissues.
+Reproductive system: Prostaglandins produced both by COX-1 and COX-2 take part in many aspects of reproduction in females, from ovulation and fertilization through to labour, with synthesis in the foetus and in the placenta as well as in other reproductive tissues.
 In women, the synthesis of PGE2 and PGF is increased appreciably during labour, and these prostanoids can be used as drugs to induce labour, while PGF is used to induce abortions in women in mid-trimester and to initiate ovulation in cows.
-Increased levels of placental thromboxanes are produced in patients with pre-eclampsia, a disease state during pregnancy that results in high blood pressure and often kidney failure, and the effects can often be ameliorated by the administration of aspirin.
+Increased levels of placental thromboxanes are produced in patients with pre-eclampsia, a disease state during pregnancy that results in high blood pressure and often kidney failure, and can often be ameliorated by the administration of aspirin.
 In males, seminal prostaglandins PGE2 and PGE1 are required for sperm concentration and motility, with significantly reduced levels seen in infertile men, while PGF facilitates sperm transport within the female reproductive tract by inducing peristaltic contractions.

-PGF2α appears to promote greater tumour progression and aggressiveness, while thromboxane TXA4 is a pro-carcinogenic mediator that affects several tumour cell survival pathways, including cell proliferation, apoptosis and metastasis, but again balanced by the opposing effects of prostacyclin PGI2.
+PGF2α appears to promote greater tumour progression and aggressiveness, while thromboxane TXA4 is a pro-carcinogenic mediator that affects several tumour cell survival pathways, including cell proliferation, apoptosis and metastasis, but again balanced by the opposing influence of prostacyclin PGI2.

 15-Deoxy-Δ12,14-PGJ2 (15d-PGJ2) is produced by a variety of cells and is a potent anti-inflammatory regulator via its interaction with PPARγ to regulate adipogenesis and tumorigenesis.
 A transport system may carry it to the cells where it is required, and thence it is transported into the nucleus, where it stimulates gene transcription.
 Unlike PGE2, 15d-PGJ2 is a potent anti-tumour agent, inhibiting tumour growth both in vitro and in vivo in many tissues.
 It appears to act in various ways, for example to inhibit proliferation and induce apoptosis directly, while indirectly, it can interact to inhibit migration of tumour cells.
-It can affect surrounding cells to reduce the expression of some receptors, although some experimental conditions have been identified in which it exerts contrary effects.
-In general, PGE2 and 15d-PGJ2 have profound but opposing effects on tumorigenesis, and it is evident that the prostaglandin synthases that are responsible for their biosynthesis are likely to be targets for the development of anticancer drugs.
+It can affect surrounding cells to reduce the expression of some receptors, although some experimental conditions have been identified in which it it works in a contrary manner.
+In general, PGE2 and 15d-PGJ2 have affect tumorigenesis in profoundly different ways, and the prostaglandin synthases that are responsible for their biosynthesis are targets for the development of anticancer drugs.
+This may not be a simple solution, as COX-2 catalyses the production of pro-resolving as well as anti-inflammatory oxylipins.

 Stem cells: Signalling by Wnt proteins, a family of proteolipids containing covalently esterified palmitoleic acid, controls the self-renewal of hematopoietic stem cells and bone marrow repopulation for which PGE2 is required, and it has been suggested that the PGE2/Wnt interaction is a master regulator of vertebrate regeneration and recovery in stem cells and other organ systems.